Free Will in Ancient Thought

 "[Socrates’] view [is] that the way we act is completely determined by our beliefs, in particular our beliefs concerning the good and related matters" (Michael Frede, "The Philosopher," 9.
 Greek Thought.
 A Guide to Classical Knowledge (edited by Jacques Brunschwig and Geoffrey E. R. Lloyd), 1-18.
 Harvard University Press, 2000).

 “The Stoics revert to Socrates' extreme intellectualism.
 They deny an irrational part of the soul.
 The soul is a mind or reason.
 Its contents are impressions or thoughts, to which the mind gives assent or prefers to give assent.
 In giving assent to an impression, we espouse a belief.
 Desires are just beliefs of a certain kind, the product of our assent to a so-called impulsive impression” (Michael Frede, "The Philosopher," 12).

-This view about desire is sometimes called "Socratic intellectualism."
+In honor of Socrates, this view about desire is sometimes called "Socratic intellectualism."

 5. Now, in looking at this discussion [of akrasia] in the Nicomachean Ethics, it is important to notice that it is not focused, as modern readers apparently can hardly help thinking, on cases of acute mental conflict, that is to say, on cases in which we sit there anguished, tormented, torn apart by two conflicting desires which pull us in opposite directions, while we try to make up our mind which direction to take.
 We tend to read Aristotle in this way, because we have a certain conception of the mind which we project onto Aristotle.
 But the cases on which Aristotle is focusing are rather different.